Sotchi10/Y2-T2-Frontend-Development/README.md

 ## Overview

 This repository contains **all frontend development practices completed over a 10-week learning period**.
-It is designed to demonstrate my **progress, consistency, and understanding of frontend concepts** through structured weekly exercises, mini-projects, and experiments.
+It is designed to demonstrate my **progress, and understanding of frontend concepts** through structured weekly exercises, mini-projects, and experiments.

 The purpose of this repository is **academic** and is submitted for **lecturer review and evaluation**.